Live

 product design mental health gamification ux apps

-Why I Don't Gamify Mental Health
+Why I Don't Gamify Mental Health Tracking

 · · 5 min read

 Finch has a virtual bird you take care of by completing self-care tasks.
 Headspace gives you run streaks.
 Daylio has badges for consistent logging.
-Most mental health apps have some version of this — gamification designed to keep you coming back.
+Most mental health apps have some version of this.
+Gamification designed to keep you coming back.

 I get why.
 Engagement is hard.
 Mental health tracking is not inherently fun.
 You’re competing for attention with TikTok and Instagram.
-Gamification works — in the narrow sense that it increases daily active users and retention metrics.
+Gamification works, in the narrow sense that it increases daily active users and retention metrics.

 I still chose not to do it.
 Here’s why.